Go Pro: Why We Don’t Recommend Network Marketing (Book Review)

 Make sure they know all the best practices and that they know where to get all the information and products.

-For a great start you need to set the right expectations and give them some early wins.
-Here what you should make clear for them:
+For a great start, you need to set the right expectations and give them some early wins.
+Here is what you should make clear to them:

 1. You’re there as a guide, but success is up to them

-2. Your task is to let them be independent from you ASAP
+2. Your task is to let them be independent of you ASAP

 7. Attending Events